tnovau/markdown-cv/index.md

 Sr. Full-stack developer.

 <div id="webaddress">
-<a href="mailto:tnovau@gmail.com">tnovau@gmail.com</a>
+<a href="mailto:tnovau@ontheedge.cloud">tnovau@ontheedge.cloud</a>
 | <a href="https://tnovau.github.io/">Personal page</a>
 </div>

 ## Currently

-I'm working as a Sr. full-stack developer & Dev-ops, for a digital marketing company.
+I'm a Sr. full-stack developer & Dev-ops, for a digital marketing company.
 Using Node.js, .NET core and React.

 ## Specialized in